elliotclowes/learnt.me/Various Notes/Travel Tips.md

 - Load up more reading and movies that you think you'll need.
 You don’t want to run out.
 - Bring a book.
 Even on a city break.
 They’ll be some time to read it here and there.
 Often between lunch and dinner.
+- Don’t bring too demanding non-fiction book.
+Bring something fairly light.
+I like to highlight things and makes note, which is difficult on a beach when I don’t want to use my phone.
+And the chances of me scanning all the highlights and making notes from them when I get back from holiday are very slim.
 - Bring ‘travel’ content or consume it before. [[Anthony Bourdain]], [[James Bond]], Air Mail, [[Monocle Magazine]].
 All these things put me in the mood.
 I love it.
 For my [[Seville, Spain|Seville]] trip I didn’t think I needed the Monocle.
 But I would have preferred to have had it.
 - Check what events are happening before you travel.
 Firstly because you might accidentally book a very busy time.
 But secondly there might be a great one-off event happening.
 When I went to [[Seville, Spain|Seville]] I didn't realise until I got there that [[AC-DC]] were playing.
 It would have been nice to have gone.